rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 **iGov-NL**

 As the Netherlands has standardized on using a citizen identification number (_BurgerServiceNummer_ or BSN), directly referencing document numbers is discouraged in the iGov-NL profile.
-Usage of the `doc` claims in the Netherlands is NOT RECOMMENDED.
+Usage of `doc` claims in the Netherlands is NOT RECOMMENDED.

 **/iGov-NL**